+In this section, we review recent works that incorporate 3D reconstruction into robotic systems, with a particular focus on digital twin generation as a common use case.
+3D reconstruction has played a central role in robotics research, serving as a foundation for tasks such as navigation, manipulation, and scene understanding.
+Numerous surveys have addressed specific technical areas in detail, including SLAM \cite{yue_lidar-based_2024,al-tawil_review_2024}, 3DGS \cite{zhu_3d_2024}, as well as neural fields \cite{slapak_neural_2024}.
+While navigation and mobile robotics are commonly handled with SLAM, this survey focuses primarily on manipulation tasks, where digital twins are used for interaction and simulation.
+Rather than providing an exhaustive taxonomy of robotic tasks, we aim to examine \textit{how} complete-geometry 3D reconstruction is being used to support downstream robotics capabilities, such as manipulation, grasp planning, and simulation-based policy learning.

+3D reconstructions often act as a bridge between perception and control $-$ used for building simulation environments, enabling collision checking, supporting object re-identification, or computing affordances.
+In this sense, we treat the integration of 3D reconstruction in robotic manipulation pipelines as the "application" of interest.

+To structure our discussion, we group recent work into two categories: those using dense- or multi-view reconstruction, typically assuming extensive sensor coverage, and those using single-view reconstruction, which are more constrained and thus more aligned with real-time robotic settings.

-3D reconstruction from dense viewpoints has been extensively used in robotics, for example, SLAM is frequently used in mobile robotics and navigation \cite{temeltas_slam_2008,cadena_past_2016,damjanovic_comprehensive_2025}.
-Closer to our real-to-sim setup, 3D Gaussians have recently been adopted for Real2Sim2Real in robotics \cite{barcellona_dream_2024,han_re3sim_2025,li_robogsim_2024,lou_robo-gs_2024,wu_rl-gsbridge_2024,qureshi_splatsim_2024,zhu_vr-robo_2025,jia_discoverse_2024}.
+\textbf{Dense- and Multi-View.} 3D Gaussians have recently been adopted for Real2Sim2Real in robotic manipulation \cite{barcellona_dream_2024,han_re3sim_2025,li_robogsim_2024,lou_robo-gs_2024,wu_rl-gsbridge_2024,qureshi_splatsim_2024,jia_discoverse_2024}.
 Typically, 3D Gaussians are learnt alongside coupled mesh representations of objects from dense view points.
 The 3D Gaussians are used for realistic rendering to close the sim-to-real gap, while the mesh-based representations are used for rigid body simulation.
 The resulting pipeline can be used for trajectory augmentation and reinforcement learning in simulation.
 Instead of a dual mesh representation, \cite{abou-chakra_physically_2024} use a particle-based representation and simulator while also relying on 3D Gaussians for rendering fidelity.